biscuit-auth/website/content/blog/biscuit-2.0.md

 // The request contains a token with the following content user(1234);

-// this restricts the kind of operation to "read" check if operation("read");
+// the token restricts the kind of operation to "read" check if operation("read");

 // The authorizer loads facts representing the request